 Erectile Dysfunction Profile

-Amiry & Gilbride Pharmacy are working in partnership with London Medical Laboratory to deliver this test.
+Amiry & Gilbride Pharmacy partners with London Medical Laboratory to deliver this test.

 Introduction

-This profile checks for a range of male hormones and other health indicators which can contribute to erectile dysfunction.
+Our erectile dysfunction profile checks a range of male hormones and other health indicators to confirm a diagnosis of erectile dysfunction.

 How does this test work?

-There is no better way to check for underlying health problems, or monitor existing conditions, than with a blood test.
+A blood test is a reliable way to check for underlying health conditions or monitor existing conditions.

-We offer in-store testing to make the process as simple, stress free and convenient as possible.
+Our in-store testing is designed to be as simple, stress-free and convenient as possible.

 What do you test?